PauloHartelt/Project_Integration/README.md

 8. (Optional) Open your DBMs with this configurations: Host - localhost , Port - 5432 , User -  postgres , Password - mysecretpassword
 9. (Optional) Run the codes inside _schema.sql_ on your DBMS
 10. (Optional) Open your Power BI and select _Get Data_ then _Postgres Database_
 11. (Optional) Input these configurations: server - localhost , database - connecting_db , Data Connectivity - import , User Name - postgres , Password - mysecretpassword

+## How to Use

+To use the API, simply send HTTP requests to the available endpoints.

+### Endpoints

+Here are the endpoints available in the API:

+- `POST /cadastrar`: Creates a new client based on the data provided in the request body.

+To use the API, send HTTP requests to these endpoints using an HTTP client such as [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/) or [cURL](https://curl.se/).

 ## Contributors

 | [<img src="https://avatars.githubusercontent.com/u/95707984?v=4" width=115><br><sub>Paulo Hartelt</sub>](https://github.com/PauloHartelt) |